natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 In his landmark work _The Hero with a Thousand Faces_, writer and professor Joseph Campbell makes note of these seemingly serendipitous resolutions as they existed in myth and folktale:

 > "Unpredicted helpers, miracles of time and space, further [the protagonist's] project; destiny itself (the maiden) lends a hand and betrays a weak spot in the [antagonistic] system.
 Barriers, fetters, chasms, fronts of every kind dissolve before the authoritative presence of the hero.
-The eye of the ordained victor immediately perceives the chink in every fortress of circumstance, and his blow can cleave it wide." <sup>{% include campbell-2020.html %} Page 466.</sup>
+The eye of the ordained victor immediately perceives the chink in every fortress of circumstance, and his blow can cleave it wide." <cite>(<a href="/bibliography#campbell2020">Campbell</a>, Page 466)</cite>

 Writer and producer Dan Harmon, when talking about story structure in the 1988 film _Die Hard_, gives us some examples from contemporary works:

 > "Remember that zippo the bum gave [the protagonist]?
 It blocked the bullet!
 It's hack, but it's hack because it's worked a thousand times.
 Grab it, deconstruct it, create your own version.
 You didn't seem to have a problem with that formula when the stuttering guy (4) recited a perfect monologue (8) in Shakespeare in Love . . .
 Why is this not Deus Ex Machina?
-Because we _earned_ it (4)." <sup>{% include harmon-2009.html %}</sup> (Emphasis mine)
+Because we _earned_ it (4)." <cite>(<a href="/bibliography#harmon2009">Harmon</a>)</cite> (Emphasis mine)

 #### Why it works